 At Wigton Moor everyone learns, everyone achieves and everyone matters!
-We recognise that a high quality music education matters and can increase self-confidence, creativity and sense of achievement.
-Our diverse community bring a diverse range of music experience and knowledge which we see across the school.
-Our curriculum ensure children of all ages and abilities sing, perform, compose and listen to a range of music using a range of instruments.
-We all perform in productions.
-We all sing in assemblies.
-We all learn to play instruments and we aim to foster a life-long love and interest in Music.
+We recognise that a high quality music education matters because it can increase self-confidence, boost creativity and give pupils a sense of achievement.
+Our curriculum ensures that all our pupils sing, perform, compose and listen to a range of musical styles and genres.
+Through our music lessons, we aim to foster a life-long love of music.

 We know that children learn more and remember more because our curriculum revisits many key aspects and we see the impact of teaching in the knowledge and skills pupils demonstrate.
 Our consistent use of assessment for learning and assessment quadrants means that teachers are always looking to adapt and improve where possible.

 Music Long Term Plan